 New York State law does not generally require any retail merchant to have a specific refund, credit or exchange policy, but all merchants are required to post their return policies.
 Make sure you are aware of a store’s refund policy before making a purchase.

-To avoid problems in obtaining your refund, make sure you have a receipt listing the total price of the item, the tax paid, the date the item was purchased and the correct address of the store.
+To avoid problems if you need to obtain a refund, make sure you get a receipt listing the total price of the item, the tax paid, the date the item was purchased and the correct address of the store.

 Pay by Credit Card

 For extra protection, use your credit card instead of a check or cash when making a purchase.
-If there is a problem with the merchandise, contact your credit card issuer immediately.
-You might be able to withhold payment, as long as you made an attempt to resolve the problem with the store involved.
+If there is a problem with the merchandise and the store will not refund you, contact your credit card issuer immediately.
+You might be able to dispute payment, as long as you have made an attempt to resolve the problem with the store involved.

-Last year, the Bureau received over 1,200 complaints from shoppers against electronics stores.
-Most of these complaints were from consumers who believed they were overcharged.
-To protect yourself, check the price and quality of comparable merchandise in various stores to be sure you are getting a bargain.
-Other complaints were regarding "bait & switch" advertising, an illegal tactic used to lure you into purchasing a more expensive item.
-When you ask about the sale item, known as the "bait", the merchant attempts to "switch" you to more expensive merchandise by criticizing the sale item or by telling you that it is unavailable.
+To protect yourself from being overcharged, check the price and quality of comparable merchandise in various stores to be sure you are getting a bargain.
+Some complaints were regarding "bait & switch" advertising, an illegal tactic used to lure you into purchasing a more expensive item: when you ask about the sale item (the "bait"), the merchant attempts to "switch" you to more expensive merchandise by criticizing the sale item or by telling you that it is unavailable.